innomatic/innomatic-legacy/README.md

 ------------

 Serverside:
-    A web server with PHP >= 5.1 support and a SQL server supported by Innomatic.
+    A web server with PHP >= 5.4 support and a SQL server supported by Innomatic.
     Read INSTALL file for more information.

 Clientside:
-    A modern web browser with HTML 4.0 and CSS support.
+    A modern web browser.

 See the file named INSTALL for more details.